Japan Line: the sweatshirt in Toki material

 gray-sweatshirt-toki-bonnegueule

 The 1920s were a rich period for sport.
-Roland Garros opened to international players, the American-European Ryder Cup golf tournament was launched and women participated in the Olympic Games for the first time.
+Roland Garros was opened to international players, the American-European Ryder Cup golf tournament was launched and women participated in the Olympic Games for the first time.

 france-team-1921

-The opposing team also played in shirts!
+The opposing team was even playing in shirts!

 It is therefore a decisive period for sportswear, since it will see the birth of one of its main pieces: the sweatshirt .